Is it realistic to lead a truly sustainable lifestyle? How can we as twenty-somethings find the right balance?

 Writer Recommends: bestdressed: the ultimate guide to closet essentials

-Deciding to make a change towards a more sustainable wardrobe doesn’t come without its challenges for us 20 somethings.
-It is easy to feel torn between what is the ‘right’ thing to do and what our bank account will allow us to do, however it doesn’t have to be an either or decision, small changes can make a huge difference to not only the industry progressing but also to your individual journey as you become more confident and educated around your sustainable fashion choices.
+Deciding to make a change towards a more sustainable wardrobe doesn’t come without its challenges for us 20-somethings.
+It is easy to feel torn between what is the ‘right’ thing to do and what our bank account will allow us to do, however, it doesn’t have to be an either-or decision.
+Small changes can make a huge difference to not only the industry’s progress but also to your individual journey as you become more confident and educated about your sustainable fashion choices.

 The question always comes up… ‘How do I shop sustainably when brands don’t cater for my size’.
 Now this is true for some but not all charity shops as each has its own unique style and size ranges available so it’s all about the research again.
-A few sustainable size inclusive brands which caught our attention are Alternative Apparel and Girlfriend Collective (Please note: Girlfriend Collective is not currently able to deliver to UK due to corona- check their website for updates, however you can shop the brand at Nordstrom.com).
+A few sustainable size-inclusive brands which caught our attention are Alternative Apparel and Girlfriend Collective.

 Writer Recommends: Sarah Hawkinson: Why boycotting fast fashion is a privilege